The Optimum Travel Trailer Tire Pressure

 The earliest TPMS, such as the Bellacorp Tire-Pressure Monitoring System, can monitor the air pressure in trailer axles for up to 178 psi.
 In contrast, the latest TPMS systems comprise LCD screens with color display, advanced speed sensors, and rechargeable lithium batteries with improved battery life.

 Finding the correct Tire Pressure for Travel Tires

 The correct tire pressure is vital to ensure road safety.
 Poorly inflated travel trailer tires can blow out, add more dollars to your bill, and put your vehicle, hence your life, at risk.
-It is critical to inflate the tires to the correct psi so that you eliminate unnecessary wear.
+It is critical to inflate the tires to the correct Psi to eliminate unnecessary wear.

 The Psi specified to the tires depends on the weight carrying capacity of a travel trailer.
-Somewhere inside the vehicle, you will find a label mentioning the maximum psi.
+You will find a label mentioning the maximum Psi somewhere inside the vehicle.
 The label might be missing in some motorhomes.
 In that case, check the owner’s manual or contact the dealer to get the right information.

 What is the Correct Travel Trailer Tire Pressure?